Iguazu Falls – Puerto Iguazú, Argentina & Foz do Iguaçu, Brazil Travel Guide

 One company that has helicopter flights over the falls on the Brazil side is Helisul – www.helisul.com.

-There is a sweet little “Humingbird Garden” in Puerto Iguazú but it can’t compete with Parque das Aves (Bird Park), a main tourist attraction in Foz do Iguaçu, located close to the entrance of Iguaçu Falls.
+There is a sweet little “Hummingbird Garden” in Puerto Iguazú but it can’t compete with Parque das Aves (Bird Park), a main tourist attraction in Foz do Iguaçu, located close to the entrance of Iguaçu Falls.
 Over 800 bird species are on display in Parque das Aves.
 For detailed information view the Parque das Aves website.

-Another tourist attraction in the area is the Itaipu Hydroelectric Dam, the largest hydroelectric energy-producing plant in the world – shared by Brazil and Paraguay.
 On the Brazil side (Foz do Iguaçu) you can visit the Itaipu Tourist Center which has an Eco-museum.
 The dam can also be accessed through Ciudad del Este, Paraguay.

 Transportation & Visas